isc-projects/bind9/doc/arm/reference.rst

    one per second; when set to zero, it will be silently raised to one.

 ``serial-query-rate``
-   Slave servers will periodically query master servers to find out if zone serial numbers have changed.
-Each such query uses a minute amount of the slave server's network bandwidth.
+   Slave servers will periodically query primary servers to find out if zone serial numbers have changed.
+Each such query uses a minute amount of the secondary server's network bandwidth.
 To limit the amount of bandwidth used, BIND 9 limits the rate at which queries are sent.
    The value of the ``serial-query-rate`` option, an integer, is the maximum number of queries sent per second.
 The default is 20 per